navillasa/navillasa.github.io/_posts/2025-08-18-debugging-502-errors.md

 ## The Problem Pattern

-Throughout this project, I've hit the same issue repeatedly:
+Throughout this project, I've hit the same type of issue repeatedly:
 - **Frontend** looking for `dev-backend-service` instead of `prod-backend-service`
 - **ArgoCD ingress** using port 443 instead of port 80
 - **Vault** connection errors due to service discovery issues
 - **External Secrets** pointing to wrong Vault paths

-**The common thread**: **502 Bad Gateway errors caused by communication mismatches.**
+**The common thread**: 502 Bad Gateway errors caused by communication mismatches.

 ## The 502 Error: What It Really Means